 It is state law that you must leave the building if a fire alarm sounds.
 Please do not stand near entrances to the building as you block access.

 Piano tuning may be necessary, prior to an event, and is at the expense of the user.
-Piano tuning must be scheduled with the Assistant Director of Student Activities/Wheelock Student Center.
+Piano tuning must be scheduled with the Director of Student Life Operations.

 Food and beverages are allowed in all rooms of the Wheelock Student Center.
 Catering for events must be contracted through Dining and Conference Services.
 They require approximately one and one-half hour lead-time for setups.